DannyNicholls/neural-networks/README.md

 Python, and Git.

-To test the current code I have trained small networks to predict the output of logic gates and to predict the value of a handwritten digits.
+To test the current code I have trained small networks to predict the output of logic gates and to predict the values of a handwritten digit.

 I have used the following abbreviations which I hope makes the code easier to read: